ARC Testing & Compliance

 Step two is to decide what will be included in the audit and subject to the ARC test.
 It is not time efficient to audit all the tags/tagged items, so a subset is chosen in different locations and zones, if available.
 While creating the subset, a layout is also created of the space including furniture and fixtures for performance marking.

 Step three and four are straightforward, data capture and failure analysis.
 Data capturing is collecting not only the EPC, but also the UPC, TID, and Inlay Type.
 Failure Analysis walks through all the audited items to find the root cause(s) of the problems.
-Some failures that the ARC team look for are problems like damaged tags, double tags, wrong encoding, tag in the wrong location, or duplicate EPCs.
+Some failures the ARC team look for are problems like damaged tags, double tags, wrong encoding, tag in the wrong location, or duplicate EPCs.

 After the Failure Analysis has been completed, Auburn University's RFID lab creates a report documenting all identified failures, risks, and audit information.
 Audits are recommended to be completed regularly to prevent and or manage failures in a deployed system.